Diversity, Equity & Inclusion

 CPR staff serve as leaders in the effort to drive diversity through publishing articles and making presentations on practical ways to engender more diversity while also serving as leaders on diversity committees in the dispute resolution community.
 View some sample articles and examples of CPR in the news, demonstrating thought leadership on this issue, in the sidebar under "Related."

 4. Improving Selection: The most important statistic is, not how many diverse mediators and arbitrators are on a panel, but how many get selected.
 CPR is striving to improve selection rates in numerous ways:.

-CPR’s Diversity & Inclusion Statement - CPR has added to its neutral nomination letter a diversity and inclusion statement encouraging parties to consider the benefits of diversity on the quality of decision-making and the role of implicit bias at the time they are selecting neutrals.
+CPR’s Diversity, Equity & Inclusion Statement - CPR has added to its neutral nomination letter a diversity, equity and inclusion statement encouraging parties to consider the benefits of diversity on the quality of decision-making and the role of implicit bias at the time they are selecting neutrals.

 Neutral Self-Identification – During the nominating process, CPR is providing the parties with a slate of candidates that can self-identify as diverse to enable diverse selection.

 CPR’s Diversity in ADR Task Force is highlighting the importance of diversity in ADR by setting up meetings with the users of ADR -- law firms and corporations – and encouraging them to give strong consideration to diverse neutrals.
 Both on its own and partnering with groups such as ArbitralWomen and the Alliance for Equality in Dispute Resolution, CPR is also offering interactive seminars and trainings on diversity, equity and inclusion and unconscious bias and on how to develop a career as counsel or arbitrator in dispute resolution.